 Converting a value from one data type to another is called typecasting or casting for short.
-Casting an object from one class type to another makes sense when the original classy type is a subclass of the destination type.
+Casting an object from one class type to another makes sense when the original class type is a subclass of the destination type.
 For example, if Circle is a subclass of Shape (see Figure 4 below), a Circle "is a" Shape, so it makes sense to think of a Circle as a Shape or to convert an instance of Circle to an instance of Shape.
 However, it doesn't make sense to convert an Employee to Shape.
 Although we didn't call it "upcasting" at the time, we've used this operation previously.

 friend ostream& operator<<(ostream& out, Actor& me)